LTUC/amman-dotnet-401d2/Curriculum/Class26/Facilitator/Identity.md

 ### Summary
 This will set us up for Class 27, where we will add a Registration and Login page.
-We will utulize the Razor Page pattern to build these out for our project.
+We will utilize the Razor Page pattern to build these out for our project.

 The students will not be adding in identity until Class 27's lab, but this will be a good exposure part 1 day.